-The answer to how much liquid can you put in checked baggage is really pretty simple: it depends.
+“How much liquid can you put in checked luggage?”
+The answer is really pretty simple: it depends.

 Yes, we realize that’s not really an answer at all, so let us explain.
 There are some liquids that can’t ever be brought on a plane, regardless of whether or not it’s in checked or carry-on luggage.
 We’ll tell you how to find out which liquids are prohibited from all air travel.